ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 information about the Client if a valid token is presented for each Issuer.
-If the distribution of Issuer trust is anything close to a uniform distribution, then this is likely to uniquely identify any Client amongst all other Internet users.
+If the distribution of Issuer trust is anything close to a uniform distribution, then this is likely to uniquely identify any Client amongst all other Clients.
 Assuming a uniform distribution is clearly the worst-case scenario, and is unlikely to be accurate, but it provides a stark warning against allowing too many Issuers at any one time.

 In cases where clients can hold tokens for all Issuers at any given time, a strict bound SHOULD be applied to the active number of Issuers in the ecosystem.
-We propose that allowing no more than 4 Issuers at any one time is highly preferable (leading to a maximum of 64 possible user segregations).
-However, having a very large user base could potentially allow for larger values.
+We propose that allowing no more than 4 Issuers at any one time is highly preferable (leading to a maximum of 64 possible Client segregations).
+However, having a very large Client base could potentially allow for larger values.
 Issuer replacements should only occur with the same frequency as config rotations as they can lead to similar losses in anonymity if clients still hold redemption tokens for previously active